- 1 Top 10 Busiest Railway Stations in the US

 The second busiest station in the US or USA is the Grand Central Terminal.
 It is also known as Grand Central.
 The station is located at 89 East 42nd Street, Manhattan, New York City.
 It is at present, owned by the Metropolitan Transportation Authority.

 The station is used as a commuter station.
-The Grand Central is among the most famous railway stations in the world.
+Grand Central is among the most famous railway stations in the world.
 What makes Grand Central so popular is its architecture due to which the station has been included in the list of National Historic Landmarks.

 The Beaux-Arts design is what has made Grand Central Station among the 10 most visited tourist attractions.
 The annual count of visitors who come to see the station is 21.6 million as of 2018.
 The station is quite frequently seen in television shows and movies also.

 The Grand Central Terminal was opened in 1913.
-The station was named by New York Central Railroad who was also the builder of the station.
+The station was named by New York Central Railroad which was also the builder of the station.
 There are a total of 44 platforms in the station and annually about 66.952 million passengers come and go from the station as per the 2018 report.
 However, as of 2022, it is assumed that the number of passengers has exceeded 95 million annually.

 3. Jamaica station